minamijoyo/tfupdate/README.md

 ## Features

-- Update version constraints of Terraform core and providers
+- Update version constraints of Terraform core, providers, and modules
 - Update all your Terraform configurations recursively under a given directory
 - Get the latest release version automatically from GitHub Release
 - Terraform v0.12+ support

+Note: Automatic latest version resolution is not currently supported for modules.

 ## Why?
 It is a best practice to break your Terraform configuration and state into small pieces based on the environments and frequency of changes to minimize the impact of an accident.